m-gutierrez/m-gutierrez.github.io/_posts/2016-10-05-Hello-world!.md

 Is this working?
 Seems like it.

-We keep an internal lab blog which generally tracks our day-to-day triumphs and woes but as my time hear nears its end.
-I'd like to share these posts with a boarder audience, mostly family and friends, but more generally those who I don't spend everyday with.
-My hope is that writting for outsiders will make it clear where I've been missing context, and make it easier to explain to family and friends exactly what I've been doing here.
+We keep an internal lab blog which generally tracks our day-to-day triumphs and woes but as my time here nears its end I'd like to share these posts with a boarder audience.
+Mostly family and friends, but more generally those who I don't spend everyday with.
+My hope is that writing for outsiders will make it clear where I've been missing context, and make it easier to explain to family and friends exactly what I've been doing here.
 On a more selfish note, our internal blog is also where 90% of my note-taking / 'thinking out load' takes place and I realized I should probably prepare a replacement for this platform.

 With that said, I'll probably forgo context in the majority of these posts and just use this as a day-to-day lab notebook as well.
 Due to unforeseen events (probably could of seen this coming) I've had a make pretty drastic change in my thesis project.
 So there will be a lot of experiment debugging and planning notes here in the near future.
 I may also move some of my more substantial posts form our lab-blog to here.

 ## The twins

 I originally named this experiment 'twins' for 2 reasons.
-Firstly, it is a copy of the previous setup I built (X88) and, second, it was going to house 2 identical optical cavities.
-The drastic change I mentioned is that this setup is now absent 1 pair of optical cavities.
+Firstly, it is a copy of the previous setup I built (X88) and, second, it was going to house two identical optical cavities.
+The drastic change I mentioned is that this setup is now absent two optical cavities.

 <a href="{{image_link}}HOA_OVEN.JPG">
 <img src="{{image_link}}HOA_OVEN.JPG" width="400px"/>